LozanoRogelio/NFL-Card-Game/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 # Description
-Card matching game that gives user the ability to flip 12 cards and match 2 of the same with the least amount of turns.
-Cards will stay flipped facing up when matched.
+Memory matching game that gives user/player the ability to flip 12 cards and attempt to match 2 of the same face cards.
+Game end once all 6 pairs have been matched and flipped.

+# How to Play
+1. Flip 1 card
+2. Flip a 2nd card
+3. If both cards match they stay flipped up, however, if they do not match they go back to a face down position.
+4. Repeat the process until you match all 6 pairs.
+5. Make sure to get match all 6 pairs in the least amount of turns

+# Reason For creating
+Have always been big football fan and had some fall inspiration now that the NFL season is kicking off.
+Wanted to create a game that made me more efficient with React.js and the simplicity of the game intrigues anyone who plays it.
+Just a simple fun game of memory!

 ## Available Scripts